-Title IV-E adoption assistance children and Title IV-E foster care children are eligible for Medical Assistance in their state of residence.
-The maintenance payment or adoption assistance payment need not have originated in Rhode Island.
+Title IV-E adoption assistance children, kinship guardianship assistance children and Title IV-E foster care children are eligible for Medical Assistance in their state of residence.
+The maintenance payment, adoption assistance payment or guardianship assistance payment need not have originated in Rhode Island.